harrison-broadbent/personal_site/source/blog/ruby-middleman-blog.html.md

 I really like Middleman — I use it to host my personal site (this one), and it's great.
 It's flexible, performant, and far easier to context-switch between a Ruby on Rails app and a Middleman blog than any Javascript static site generator I've played around with.

 If you're interested, I've open-sourced a [Ruby, Tailwind and Middleman blog template](https://github.com/harrison-broadbent/ruby-middleman-tailwind-starter-blog).
-It's the template this site is based off, and it comes pre-configured with plenty of goodies like:
+It's the template this site is based on, and it comes pre-configured with plenty of goodies like:

 - Tailwind CSS setup & configured,
 - Markdown rendering,